 Name Age Position

 Eric A. Rose, M.D.
-54 Chief Executive Officer and Chairman of the Board
+55 Chief Executive Officer and Chairman of the Board

-James J. Antal 55 Director
+James J. Antal 56 Director

-Thomas E. Constance 69 Director
+Thomas E. Constance 70 Director

-Steven L. Fasman 44 Director
+Steven L. Fasman 45 Director

 Scott M. Hammer, M.D.
-59 Director
+60 Director

 Adnan M. Mjalli, Ph.D.
-42 Director
+44 Director

 Mehmet C. Oz, M.D.
-44 Director
+47 Director

-Paul G. Savas 44 Director
+Paul G. Savas 45 Director

 Judy S. Slotkin 54 Director

 Michael A. Weiner, M.D.
-60 Director
+61 Director

-Determined by the Board of Directors to be independent pursuant to Rule 4200 of the NASD Marketplace Rules.
+^{} Determined by the Board of Directors to be independent pursuant to Rule 4200 of the NASD Marketplace Rules.

-Eric A. Rose, M.D. was elected Chairman of the Board of SIGA at a Board meeting on January 25, 2007.
+Eric A. Rose, M.D. was elected Chairman of the Board of SIGA in January 25, 2007.
 On March 1, 2007, Dr. Rose became the Company's Chief Executive Officer after taking a leave from his position as Chairman of the Department of Surgery and Surgeon-in-Chief of the Columbia Presbyterian Center of New York Presbyterian Hospital, a position he has held since August 1994.
-Dr. Rose has served as a director of SIGA since April 19, 2001 and served as Interim Chief Executive Officer of SIGA from April 19, 2001 until June 22, 2001.
+Dr. Rose has served as a director of SIGA since April 19, 2001 and served as Interim Chief Executive Officer of SIGA during April-June, 2001.
 Dr. Rose is a past President of the International Society for Heart and Lung Transplantation.
 Dr. Rose was recently appointed as Morris & Rose Milstein Professor of Surgery at Columbia University's College of Physicians and Surgeons' Department of Surgery.
-Dr. Rose is a director of Nephros, Inc., PharmaCore, Inc., TransTech Pharma, Inc. and Keryx Biopharmaceuticals, Inc. Dr. Rose also holds a position of Executive Vice President - Life Sciences at MacAndrews & Forbes Holdings Inc., a SIGA shareholder, and is a former director of Nexell Therapeutics Inc. (f/k/a VimRx).
-Dr. Rose is a graduate of both Columbia College and Columbia University College of Physicians & Surgeons.
+Dr. Rose is a director of Abiomed, Inc., Nephros, Inc. and Keryx Biopharmaceuticals, Inc. Dr. Rose is a graduate of both Columbia College and Columbia University College of Physicians & Surgeons.
+In addition to his roles at SIGA, Dr. Rose holds a position of Executive Vice President - Life Sciences at MacAndrews & Forbes Holdings Inc., a SIGA shareholder.

 James J. Antal has served as a director of SIGA since November 2004.
 Mr. Antal has been an active consultant and founding investor in several Southern California based emerging companies since his retirement from Experian in 2002.
 He has served as Chief Financial Advisor to Black Mountain Gold Coffee Co.
 (2003-2005), and as Chief Financial Officer of Pathway Data, Inc. (2005 to present).
 Mr. Antal joined the Board of Directors and serves as the Chairman of the audit committee for Cleveland Bio Labs, effective upon the completion of the Cleveland Bio Labs IPO, which occurred in July, 2006.
 Mr. Antal was the Chief Financial Officer and Chief Investment Officer from 1996 to 2002 for Experian, a \$1.6 billion global information services subsidiary of UK-based GUS plc.
-Prior to the GUS acquisition of Experian (the former TRW Inc. Information Systems and Services businesses), Mr. Antal held various finance positions with TRW from 1978 to 1996, including Senior VP of Finance for TRW Information Systems and Services and TRW Inc. Corporate Director of
+Prior to the GUS acquisition of Experian (the former TRW Inc. Information Systems and Services businesses), Mr. Antal held various finance positions with TRW from 1978 to 1996, including Senior VP of Finance for TRW Information Systems and Services and TRW Inc. Corporate Director of Financial Reporting and Accounting.
+He earned his undergraduate degree in accounting from The Ohio State University in

-Financial Reporting and Accounting.
-He earned his undergraduate degree in accounting from The Ohio State University in 1973, and became a certified public accountant (Ohio) in 1974.
+1973, and became a certified public accountant (Ohio) in 1974.
 He engaged in active practice as a CPA with Ernst & Ernst until 1978.
 Mr. Antal has served as a director of First American Real Estate Solutions, an Experian joint venture with First American Financial Corp.

-Thomas E. Constance has served as a director of SIGA since April 19, 2001.
-Mr. Constance is Chairman and, since 1994, a partner of Kramer Levin Naftalis & Frankel LLP, a law firm in New York City, which SIGA has retained to provide legal services.
+Thomas E. Constance has served as a director of SIGA since April 2001.
+Mr. Constance is Chairman and, since 1994, a partner of Kramer Levin Naftalis & Frankel LLP, a law firm in New York City, which SIGA has retained to provide certain legal services.
 Mr. Constance serves as a Trustee of the M.D.
 Sass Foundation and St. Vincent's Services.
 He also serves on the Advisory Board of Directors of Barington Capital, L.P.